What type of science is neuroscience?

 As the world’s population ages, and the prevalence of neurological and psychiatric disorders continues to rise, the demand for neuroscientists is expected to grow.
 Neuroscientists are needed to understand how the brain works and develop new treatments for disorders such as Alzheimer’s, Parkinson’s, and depression.
 As technology continues to advance, new techniques such as optogenetics, CRISPR and Brain-computer interfaces (BCIs) will open new possibilities for the field of neuroscience.

-Overall, neuroscience is a critical field that is helping us to understand the most complex organ in the body, the brain, and the disorders that affect it.
+Neuroscience is a critical field that helps us understand the most complex organs in the body, the brain, and the disorders that affect them.
 It is a field that will continue to be important in improving the lives of people around the world.